-Changes in the Compensation System for Executive Officers FY2020 Executive Officer 50% Note: Executive officers who do not reside in Japan are not eligible for compensation through RSUs, and their compensation through PSUs will be paid in equivalent cash compe nsation instead of the shares the Setting up a new compensation system, in line with the corporate strategy of becoming a global medtech company.
-FY2021, FY2022 Representative Executive Officer BS 25% 50% Executive Officer BS LTI 43% 28.5%

-Note: Executive officers who are not residing in Japan will also be provided with

-Increasing the proportion of long-term incentives in line with the long-term corporate strategy

-Setting challenging and achievable targets in accordance with the business environment and increasing the motivation of executive officers
+Changes in the Compensation System for Executive Officers FY2020 Executive Officer BS LTI 50% 25% Note: Executive officers who do not reside in Japan are not eligible for compensation through RSUs, and their compensation through PSUs will be paid in equivalent cash compensation instead of the shares themselves Setting up a new compensation system, in line with the corporate strategy of becoming a global medtech company.
+FY2021, FY2022 Representative Executive Officer BS LTI 50% 25% Executive Officer LTI BS 28.5% 43% Note: Executive officers who are not residing in Japan will also be provided with shares for long-term incentive compensation (LTI).
+Increasing the proportion of long-term incentives in line with the long-term corporate strategy Setting challenging and achievable 2 targets in accordance with the business environment and increasing the motivation of executive officers